 Gaius Cilnius Maecenas was born around 70 BCE.
-The exact date of birth is unknown, but it is definitely between 73 and 63 BCE Roman politician, counselor and friend Octavian Augustus, poet and patron of poets, including Virgil, Horace and Propercius.
+The exact date of birth is unknown, but it is definitely between 73 and 63 BCE.
+Roman politicians counsellor and friend Octavian Augustus, poet and patron of poets, including Virgil, Horace and Propertius.
 His name became the name of the protector of art and science.

 He accumulated a large fortune, both inherited from his ancestors and acquired thanks to the generosity of August.
 For this reason, he probably gave up a typical Roman career as a civil servant, because due to belonging to the state of equites he could not achieve the dignity reserved for the senatorial state, and his property and influence predestined him.

 All his life he was a friend and adviser to Octavian Augustus.
 During the assassination attempt on Caesar’s life, he stayed with Octavian in Apolonia, perhaps as the head of the university.
 Around 40 BCE he acted to capitalize on the defender of the rules of the republic Sextus Pompey for the Octavian party.
 This led to Octavian’s marriage to Pompey’s cousin – Scribonia.
 At the same time, he led the covenant of Octavian with Mark Antony at Brundyzjum (Brindisi), ending armed fighting and sealed by the marriage of Antony with Octavian’s sister – Octavia.
 Octavian confirmed his trust in Maecenas, entrusting him with the management of Rome and Italy during his battles with Sextus Pompey in 36 BCE and the final hearing with Antony in the east and in Egypt in 31 years.